SlatherOrg/slather/README.md

 ### Coverage for code inlcuded via CocoaPods

-If you're trying to compute coverage for code that has been included via CocoaPods:
+If you're trying to compute the coverage of code that has been included via CocoaPods, you can add the following to your Podfile:

 ```
 # Podfile